-The leading causes of death are chronic and non-communicable "lifestyle" diseases, which accounted for about 73% of deaths in
+The leading causes of death are chronic and non-communicable "lifestyle" diseases, which accounted for about 45% of deaths in 2020.

-2019.
 Of these, cardiovascular and respiratory diseases, diabetes, cancer, and neonatal complications are the most common.
-Preventable "external causes," such as suicides, car accidents, and other injuries resulted in about 10% of deaths, higher than the US rate (7%).
-Roadside accidents (see p.
-3 of Time and Space) have been in the top 10 causes of death for the past decade.
+Preventable "external causes," such as suicides, car accidents, and other injuries resulted in about 4% of deaths, higher than the US rate (6%).
+Roadside accidents (see Time and Space) have been in the top 10 causes of death for the past decade

 Healthcare professionals cite Peru's decentralized medical system as a barrier to effective public health measures.
 A lack of communication among medical providers causes increased pharmaceutical costs and difficulty maintaining continuous care for patients who change provider schemes.
-Likewise, the lack of centralized planning in resource allocation has underserved rural Andean and Amazonian communities, whose members frequently must travel long distances to receive care at public hospitals that are often understaffed and overburdened by patient needs.
+Likewise, the lack of centralized planning in resource allocation has underserved rural Andean and Amazonian communities, whose members frequently must travel Iona distances to receive care at public hospitals that are often understaffed and overburdened by patient needs.

-Since the start of the COVID-19 (the disease caused by
+Since the start of the COVID-19 (the disease

-the coronavirus) pandemic, Peru has had difficulty controlling the spread of the disease.
+caused by the coronavirus) pandemic, Peru has had difficulty controlling the spread of the disease.
 In late 2021, Peru had the world's highest COVID-19 mortality rate per capita, at about 6,000 deaths per million residents, more than double the US rate (2,400) at the time.
 This high rate was largely due to a lack of personal protective equipment, most of which was sourced internationally, and underfunded public hospitals with insufficient intensive care units.
 Likewise, the high levels of Peruvians employed in the informal sector limited the number of workers able to work remotely or practice social distancing at work.

-As of mid-2023, the Peruvian government has confirmed over 4.5 million cases of COVID-19, resulting in about 221,364 deaths.
-As of mid-2023, some 84% of Peruvians have completed the initial vaccination protocol.
+As of 2025, the Peruvian government has confirmed over 4.53 million cases of COVID-19, resulting in about 221,051 deaths.
+As of 2024 some 84% of Peruvians have completed the initial vaccination protocol.